gougoudata/vtools/README.md

 vtools makes my research job easier by making the use of Fortran and Unix less enervating.

 ### How to use
+- Read [this](http://xach.livejournal.com/278047.html?thread=674335) and get your system set up.
+Then load the system like so:
+<pre><code>CL-USER> (ql:quickload "vtools")</code></pre>

 - You'll usually want to be lazy and just summarize the energies.
-Call it like so:
+This is how you do it:

 <pre><code>CL-USER> (vtools:summarize-energies *vasp-root-dir* "dir-regex")</code></pre>